Menu

 What does it actually mean for health?

 The honest answer is: researchers don't yet know the full picture.
 Microplastics carry associated chemicals — plasticisers, flame retardants, surface coatings — which are often biologically active.
-In laboratory settings, microplastics have been shown to induce oxidative stress, inflammatory responses, and cell death.
-In the 2024 NEJM study, patients with microplastics in their arterial plaques had a 4.5x higher risk of heart attack, stroke, or death over the following 34 months.
+Laboratory studies have suggested potential for oxidative stress and inflammatory responses in cells exposed to microplastics, though much of this research is in early stages.
+In Marfella et al. (2024) in The New England Journal of Medicine, patients with microplastics detected in their carotid artery plaque had a 4.53x higher risk of heart attack, stroke, or death over the following 34 months — though the study population comprised patients already undergoing cardiovascular surgery, and the authors caution the findings may not be generalisable to the wider population.

 But association is not causation.
 The field is young.
 What is clear is that human exposure is real, measurable, and highly variable based on specific lifestyle choices — many of which are easy to change.